Información en español (muy pronto)

 If time permits, request a replacement ballot.

-If you do not have time to receive a new ballot, follow your voting instructions to cross off the mistake and fill in the correct oval.
-Full instructions can be found here.
-Anytime there is an overvote (two or more ovals filled in) a bipartisan team of election judges reviews the vote and uses a Secretary of State voter intent guide to interpret the vote.
+If you do not have time to receive a new ballot, follow the voting instructions on your ballot to cross off the mistake and fill in the correct oval.

 At the end of the first round of counting, and any subsequent rounds, if the combined votes of two or more candidates with the lowest vote totals in the current round are less than the number of votes for the candidate with the next-highest number of votes, then the candidates in the lowest-vote group are eliminated.
 This is referred to as ‘batch elimination.’